amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 ```
 (if you are doing your own thing, you can replace `../code_src/` with the path to where you put the `code_src` folder.)

 6. Then, go to the Eclipse IDE, CDT (C development toolkit).
 Go to File->Import->Existing projects into workspace.
 Select the project in the `build` directory.
 This will load the project into Eclipse.
 Build from Eclipse, and you're ready to run.
+Note that you may need to check the CMakeLists.txt file for the location of the Eigen and OpenCV includes, and edit if necessary.

 ## Running